zilliztech/zdoc/docs/tutorials/data/schema-data-fields/use-string-field.md

 sidebar_label: "String Field"
 beta: FALSE
 notebook: FALSE
-description: "In Milvus, `VARCHAR` is the data type used for storing string-type data, suitable for storing variable-length strings.
+description: "In Zilliz Cloud clusters, `VARCHAR` is the data type used for storing string-type data, suitable for storing variable-length strings.
 It can store strings with both single- and multi-byte characters, with a maximum length of up to 60,535 characters.
 When defining a `VARCHAR` field, you must also specify the maximum length parameter `maxlength`.
 The `VARCHAR` string type offers an efficient and flexible way to store and manage text data, making it ideal for applications that handle strings of varying lengths. | Cloud"
 type: origin
 token: QBXVwP7oiiuEovkprDnckJlEnoK
 sidebar_position: 6